Manual

 How Events Feed Scoring

-Events are the raw material for the entire scoring system.
+Events are the raw material of the entire scoring system.
 When new events arrive for an identity, Dregs re-runs its analyzers to update scores.
-Here is how events contribute to each dimension:
+Events contribute to each dimension as follows:

-- Humanity — analyzers examine event timing intervals.
-Human actions have natural variation; automated scripts produce unnaturally uniform or rapid-fire patterns.
+• Humanity — analyzers examine event timing intervals.
+Human actions vary naturally; automated scripts produce unnaturally uniform or rapid-fire patterns.

-- Authenticity — the data submitted in events (names, emails, profile fields) is checked for consistency and plausibility.
+• Authenticity — analyzers check the data submitted in events (names, emails, profile fields) for consistency and plausibility.

 More events mean higher confidence in scores.
-A user with three events will have a preliminary score.
-A user with three hundred events will have a score you can act on with high confidence.
+A user with three events has a preliminary score.
+A user with three hundred events has a score you can act on with high confidence.

 The Event Stream

-The Events page in the dashboard displays a real-time feed of all events flowing into your account.
-You can filter the stream by:
+The Events page in the dashboard shows a real-time feed of all events flowing into your account.
+Filter the stream by:

 The event stream is your primary tool for investigating specific users or incidents.
-When an alert fires, the event stream lets you see exactly what the user did leading up to it.
+When an alert fires, the event stream shows exactly what the user did leading up to it.

 Event Data

-Any key starting with an underscore is treated as a system field.
+Dregs treats any key starting with an underscore as a system field.
 Avoid underscore prefixes for your own data to prevent conflicts.

 Privacy Considerations

-Dregs automatically redacts underscore-prefixed fields from API responses, ensuring that internal system data is not inadvertently exposed.
-For your own custom data, apply the same principle you would to any audit log: only send data you have legitimate reason to process, and that your users have consented to where required.
+Dregs automatically redacts underscore-prefixed fields from API responses, preventing inadvertent exposure of internal system data.
+For your own custom data, apply the same principle you would to any audit log: send only data you have a legitimate reason to process and that your users have consented to where required.

 Event data is scoped to your account and never shared across customers.
-Only authenticated users on your team (or your own backend via API credentials) can access your event data.
+Only authenticated users on your team — or your own backend through API credentials — can access your event data.